Hockett's design features: Discreteness

 Linguistic representations can be broken down into small discrete units which combine with each other in rule-governed ways.
 They are perceived categorically, not continuously.
-For example, English marks number with the plural morpheme /s/, which can be added to the end of any noun.
-The plural morpheme is perceived categorically, not continuously: we cannot express smaller or larger quantities by varying how loudly we pronounce the /s/.
+For example, English marks number with the plural morpheme /s/, which can be added to the end of nearly any noun.
+The plural morpheme is perceived categorically, not continuously: one cannot express smaller or larger quantities by varying how loudly one pronounces the /s/.
+Loudness can be a discrete category, as a form of stress, while the more continuous and impressionistic variance in loudness expressed with words like whisper and shout are considered paralanguage.

 Displacement

 Displacement refers to the idea that humans can talk about things that are not physically present or that do not even exist.
 Speakers can talk about the past and the future, and can express hopes and dreams.
 A human's speech is not limited to here and now.
 Displacement is one of the features that separates human language from other forms of primate communication.

 Productivity

 Productivity refers to the idea that language-users can create and understand novel utterances.
 Humans are able to produce an unlimited amount of utterances.
 Also related to productivity is the concept of grammatical patterning, which facilitates the use and comprehension of language.
 Language is not stagnant, but is constantly changing.
 New idioms are created all the time and the meaning of signals can vary depending on the context and situation.